 The requirements for the third E, experience, can differ across jurisdictions.
 For most states, this means completing at least two years of public accounting work.
 But many states allow non-public accounting experience as well; it is even possible to meet this criterion by working in taxation or by teaching specific courses.

-It’s a good idea to carefully study the rules that you need to comply with before you start studying for the CPA.
+It’s a good idea to carefully study the rules that you need to comply with before you choose a CPA course and start studying for the CPA.

 Chartered Financial Analyst (CFA®)